rockkingjy/myblog/_posts/_blog/2017-11-30-job-diary-17nov.md

 Tasks | Achieved Date
 ----- | --------
-Setup a new GPU server | 11/29
+Setup nv-caffe and DIGITS on the new GPU server | 11/30 Setup a new GPU server | 11/29
 Image data categorization by hand | 11/28
 ZED camera data requirement | 11/27